 Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility 8.
 Would the project result in a determination by the energy provider which serves or may serve the project that it does not have adequate capacity to serve the project's projected demand in addition to the providers' existing commitments and require or result in construction of new energy facilities or expansion of existing facilities, construction of which could cause significant environmental effects?
-(Addendum 3.17.5i; 2002 EIR Impact 4.9-11) 2002 Mitigation: No Mitigation Warranted.
-2012 Mitigation: No Mitigation Warranted; Implementation of SCA UTL-1 would further reduce impathan-significant levels. acts related to energy fac cilities to less-
+See above for SCA UTL-1